Poko-Apps/CodMDumper/README.md

 ## Files To Download
-You have to download 2 files in total . first one the main binary executable and second one is the extansion file for the Dumper .
+You have to download 2 files in total . first one the main binary executable and second one is the extansion (yes , it's extansion) file for the Dumper .
  * CodDumper.so
  * extansion.p0k0